fudoki-hku/FUDOKI/README.md

 #### Benchmark Evaluations

 For evaluating benchmarks on visual understanding, we mainly modify the codebase of [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
-Before performing the evaluations, please indicate the CKPT_PATH in VLMEvalKit/run_local.sh and OPENAI_API_KEY/OPENAI_API_BASE in VLMEvalKit/.env.
+Before performing the evaluations, please specify the CKPT_PATH in VLMEvalKit/run_local.sh and OPENAI_API_KEY/OPENAI_API_BASE in VLMEvalKit/.env.

 ```
 cd VLMEvalKit